lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/311_adding security.md

 The goal of this section is to make sure our newly created AppSync API is fully secured.

-We will do this in the AWS console, however this is not the only way this can be done.
+You will do this in the AWS console, however this is not the only way this can be done.

 {{% notice info %}}
 For more information on all the security options in AWS Appsync you can visit [https://docs.aws.amazon.com/appsync/latest/devguide/security.html](https://docs.aws.amazon.com/appsync/latest/devguide/security.html)